tradecloud/tradecloud-docs-api-v2/api/environments.md

 * [Production live environment](environments.md#production-environment)
 * [Acceptance test environment](environments.md#acceptance-test-environment)

+TODO: point to swagger docs

 ## Production environment

+TODO: this points to the api listing.
+Should this point to the gitbook instead?

 There is one [production environment](https://api.tradecloud1.com/) a.k.a.
 LIVE environment.
 Use [https://api.tradecloud1.com/v2/api-connector/](https://api.tradecloud1.com/v2/api-connector/) to send order \(responses\).